ajcwebdev/ryan-gpt/2022-07-15-nested-routing-parallelized-data-fetching-and-solidjs-w-ryan-turnquist-prompt.md

   - Include timestamps for when these chapters begin.
   - Chapters should be roughly 3-6 minutes long.
   - Write a two-paragraph description for each chapter (75+ words).
-  - Ensure chapters cover the entire content (note the last timestamp).
+  - Ensure chapters cover the entire content (note the last timestamp, 03:06:47, which means the transcript is three hours and six minutes).
   - Let descriptions flow naturally from the content, avoiding formulaic templates.

 Format the output like so: